jampp/db-utils/docs/running_migration.rst

      to run the migrations.
 For more information on how to setup them, check the :ref:`Installation instructions <installation>`.

   b.
-If the file run sucessfully, update the status database.
+If the file runs successfully, update the status database.
 When using Hive
      and PrestoSQL/PrestoDB you need to have another PostgreSQL database that is used to store ``migratron`` internal state.
 When using PostgreSQL you might use the same database, or another one.